Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 - Strus has taken 9.9 shots per game this season and made 4.1 per game, which account for 11.3% and 10.1%, respectively, of his team's total.

-- Strus' opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101.0 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- He's connected on 2.5 threes per game, or 20.1% of his team's makes from beyond the arc this season.

-- Conceding 113.1 points per game, the Knicks are the 12th-ranked squad in the league on defense.
+- Conceding 113.1 points per game, the Knicks are the 12th-ranked squad in the league defensively.

-- The Knicks give up 42.0 rebounds per contest, ranking seventh in the league.
+- On the glass, the Knicks have given up 42 rebounds per game, which puts them seventh in the NBA.

-- The Knicks concede 25.1 assists per contest, 13th-ranked in the league.
+- The Knicks give up 25.1 assists per game, 13th-ranked in the league.

-- In terms of 3-pointers, the Knicks are 25th in the NBA, allowing 13.0 makes per game.
+- The Knicks are the 25th-ranked squad in the league at allowing threes, conceding 13 made 3-pointers per game.

 Max Strus vs. the Knicks